Visiting our hospitals

 On 6 January we introduced temporary arrangements for hospital visiting due to high rates of flu and respiratory illnesses in the community.

-Masks must be worn in our Emergency Departments and in any other areas where signage indicates, unless the patient or visitor:
+Patients or visitors should wear a face mask in areas where signage indicates, unless the patient or visitor:

 - is a young child under the age of 2